buzzykiwi/zapier-fluxx-community/SQL_SUPPORT.md

 * Some fields that return a list of ids, e.g. program_organization.grant_ids, so there is a limited selection of to-many relationships possible.
 * You can’t use mathematical operations in the WHERE clause:
   * not allowed: WHERE (amount_requested * 1.5 < 1000)
 * You can’t compare one field to another.
-You can only specify a field on the left side of a clause.
+Field names can only appear on the left side of a clause.
   * not allowed: WHERE (amount_recommended > amount_requested)

 Complete list of operators: